EinWesen/quicksnippit-sublime-plugin/README.md

     * Pass the snippet content to expand_variables with the create dvariables as a dictinary
     * Replace the selection with the result

-While this works well (for me ;]), it also has the the following caveats:
+While this works well (for me ;]), it also has the following caveats:
 * The usual variables available in snippets can not be used (although some simple ones like SELECTION could be added)
 * As we don't really insert a snippet, all functionality based on it like placeholders is not available
 * I don't know how this performs on large datasets